 I am your CAB Strategy Advisor.
-I’ve been facilitating CABs since 2002, and I’ve learned a few things along the way.
+I’ve been facilitating CABs since 2002 – far more than 100 at last count.
+And, I’ve learned a few things along the way.
 This website is dedicated to being a repository of best practices and insights.
 I hope it will aid you in your quest to deliver your own world-class CAB experience.

 How Well Do You Really Know Your Customers?

 Do you know the trends and drivers shaping their business decisions?
 Do you know where they plan to invest three years from now?
 Do you know how to stay relevant so you can remain a preferred provider to them?
 A Customer Advisory Board is a strategy-level focus group – a sounding board for your leadership team to learn from and better understand your most strategic customers.
 Because whoever understands the customer best wins.
 A well-run CAB program holds the secret to your future success.

 Welcome to the CAB Resource Center.
 Here you’ll find the books, articles, framework, methodology, and answers to guide you on your journey.

 “Mike’s leadership and perspective were instrumental in helping us design and execute a worldclass, global CAB program.”